 William Henry Harrison: 9th President: Old Tippecanoe

 William Henry Harrison was the youngest of a prominent family of seven.
-He was born in Berkeley, Virginia on February 9, 1773.
-His father Benjamin Harrison was one of the signers of the Declaration of Independence, as well as a governor of Virginia.
+He was born in Berkeley, Virginia, on February 9, 1773.
+Benjamin Harrison, William's father, was one of the signers of the Declaration of Independence, as well as a governor of Virginia.

 Wiliam Henry, at the age of 14, went to Hamden-Sydney College, then studied medicine at the University of Pennsylvania.
 When his father died, he was unable to continue to pay for his education; therefore, he dropped out and joined the First Infantry of the Regular Army.

 He became well-known as an Indian fighter during this time, and even served as aide-de-camp to General "Mad Anthony" Wayne, when he fought at the Battle of Fallen Timbers.
 This fight was successful in 1795 and led to the Treaty of Greenville, which secured peace between the Native and American people.
 Due to the peace that resulted, Ohio was able to be settled by Americans.
-Harrison's success was noted and he was swiftly promoted to captain.
+Harrison's success allowed him to be promoted to captain.
 He then became the commander of Ohio's Fort Washington.
-It is located near where Cincinnati is today.
+It is near where Cincinnati is today.

 Statue of the 9th President

 What Is William Henry Harrison Best Known For?

 Battle of Tippecanoe and the Death of Tecumseh

 In 1801, he became governor for 12 years for the Indiana Territory, which we now know as Indiana and Illinois.
 His primary duties were to defend against Indian raids, and to obtain the title of the Indian lands so the United States could gain territory westward into the wilderness.